mangerij/ferret/README.md

 Ferret still exists under the open-source GNU License but to access the repository you will need an RSA deploy key registered with our application.
 We freely provide these keys in order to track repository usage and measure impact.
 We can allow write-access on request.
 Please contact one of the developers for assistance in generating one.

 After obtaining a key, please cite Mangeri et al Nanoscale, 2017, 9, 1616-1624 in the *main text* of your paper if you use Ferret.
 A methods paper is in the works which will supercede this requirement in the future.
 Finally, one more comment about usage: any issues with legacy inputs not running on this version of Ferret should be resolved with corresponding authors of appropriate papers.
+The same goes for unofficial Ferret patches that assume old versions of MOOSE.
 As this code belongs under GNU licensing, we cannot possibly support all of the custom spin-offs and additions to the code.
-We wish we could but sometimes mutual cooperation is less than optimal with those who harbor a lack of a mature interest in the open-source approach to science.

 Before publishing results with Ferret, we strongly suggest that you update MOOSE and then update Ferret.
-Make a test in the tests directory representative of your problem and submit a pull-request.
+Make a test in the /tests directory representative of your problem and submit a pull-request.
 This ensures your results will be reproducible on all current and future versions of the entire software stack (Ferret->MOOSE->libMesh->PETSc).
 You can link to these tests in your papers if you would like to support open science.
 A final note: assistance from the developers in testing, debugging, upgrading, and using Ferret-related code may constitute a reasonable assumption of co-authorship of any of the Ferret users/developers *and possibly their contributors*.
 While not strictly required, we still suggest that you clear this up with developers before you submit your manuscript.
 If you wish to have your paper appear/highlight/quoted on the Ferret website, please send us it after it is published and we will do our best to give you a much deserved spotlight.

 ### What is Ferret and how can I compile it? ###